 Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The Schedule of Expenditures of Federal Awards as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards ("Uniform Guidance"), for the year ended September 30, 2016 is presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
-The Schedules of Functional Expenses for the years ended September 30, 2016 and September 30, 2015, and the Schedules of Indirect Cost Rate Calculations and the Schedule of Fringe Benefit Rate Calculations for the year ended September 30, 2016 on pages 40 - 46 are also presented for additional analysis and are not a required part of the consolidated financial statements.
+The Schedules of Functional Expenses for the year ended September 30, 2016 and 2015 are also presented for additional analysis and are not a required part of the consolidated financial statements.
 Such supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
 The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures.
 These additional procedures included comparing and reconciling the information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the supplementary information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.